 - 1. To access valve (7), orifice (6), or diaphragm assembly (8), first remove spring compression by unscrewing the spring cap (1) and spring adjustment ferrule (2).
-Remove spring (3) from regulator. - 2.
-For access to the valve (7) and orifice (6), completely loosen the coupling nut (12) and remove diaphragm case assembly from body (5). - 3.
-To replace valve pad (7), simply pull off of valve stem (9) and replace with new pad. - 4.
-To replace orifice (6), unscrew from body using a 1" hex socket wrench "thin-wall" type.
+Remove spring (3) from regulator. - For access to the valve (7) and orifice (6), remove bodyto-diaphragm case screws from body (5) with a 1/2" standard socket (or standard screwdriver) and remove diaphragm case assembly from body (5). - To replace valve pad (7), simply pull off of valve stem (9) and replace with new pad. - 4.
+To replace orifice (6), unscrew from body using a 7/8" hex socket wrench.
 Apply sealant on threads of orifice when installing replacement orifice.
 The replacement orifice must be installed at 50-60 ft-lbs. of torque. - To replace diaphragm assembly, remove flange screws (10) and disassemble diaphragm assembly.
-Make certain all parts are reassembled in their correct order and all threads and joints are tightened evenly and firmly. - 6.
-Before reassembling body to diaphragm case, make certain that the O-ring is in position.
+Make certain all parts are reassembled in their correct order and all threads and joints are tightened evenly and firmly. - Before reassembling body to diaphragm case, make certain that the o-ring is in position.
 Ensure proper seal and verify no leaks by using a soap and water solution or other utility approved method.